On a general matrix-valued unbalanced optimal transport problem: Preliminaries and Notation

-\begin{proposition}[Fenchel--Rockafellar duality] Let $X$ and $Y$ be two Banach spaces.
-Let $L: X \to Y$ be a bounded linear operator and $L^*: Y^* \to X^*$ be its adjoint operator.
-Let $f$ and $g$ be two proper l.s.c.\,convex functions defined on $X$ and $Y$, respectively, with values in $\R \cup \{+\infty\}$.
+\begin{lemma}[Fenchel--Rockafellar duality] Let $X$ and $Y$ be two Banach spaces and $L: X \to Y$ be a bounded linear operator with the adjoint $L^*: Y^* \to X^*$.
+Let $f$ and $g$ be two proper lower semicontinuous convex functions defined on $X$ and $Y$ valued in $\R \cup \{+\infty\}$, respectively.
 If there exists $x \in \dom (f)$ such that $g$ is continuous at $Lx$, then